Balla6/ab-testing-conversion-optimization/README.md

 ---

-# Recommendation
+## Recommendation

-Based on the statistical evidence and observed business impact, the treatment version demonstrates a substantial improvement in conversion performance.
+Based on the statistical results and the estimated business impact, the treatment version clearly improves conversion performance.

-The experiment results support **rolling out the treatment experience globally**, as it produces a meaningful and statistically significant increase in conversions.
+The analysis supports **rolling out the treatment experience globally**.

 ---

-# Technologies Used
+## Technologies Used

 - Python
 - Pandas
 - NumPy
 - Matplotlib
 - Statsmodels
 - Jupyter Notebook

 ---